What is a mandala, purposes and how to make a mandala

 • Make the number of circles you want

-2. With the ruler, draw a vertical line and a horizontal line in the middle of the first circle to have 4 equal sections
+2. With the ruler, draw a vertical line and a horizontal line in the middle of the first circle to have four equal sections.

-3. For more than 4 sections, with the protractor, put a point on the angles of 45 and 90 degrees, then draw the line with the ruler according to the angles, for a mandala divided into 8 evenly.
+3. For more than four sections, with the protractor, put a point on the angles of 45 and 90 degrees, then draw the line with the ruler according to the angles, for a mandala divided into 8 sections evenly.

 4. Draw the desired shapes inside the first circle (see below for shape ideas)